 With IPMI, if we were to lock ourselves out of our server by making an incorrect network configuration change or disabling SSH or RDP access, we would still be able to access our server and troubleshoot our issues.

-Before we begin, please ensure that Java is installed on your system.
+Before we begin, please ensure that Java is installed on your local machine.
 To download and install the latest version of Java, click here.

-Start by logging in to the OVHcloud Manager.
+Start by logging in to the OVHcloud Control Panel.
 From the left-hand sidebar, choose the Dedicated Server you wish to access.
 Then, click on the IPMI tab.
 Click the From a java applet (KVM) button.

 IPMI is a very useful tool, whether you need to access your server due to a misconfiguration or you simply want to install your own operating system.
 To learn more about how to install your own operating system using IPMI, consult our article How to Install an OS with IPMI.